waynodiablo/Oystercard/bookmark_manager.md

 Current state is on Github
 https://github.com/makersacademy/bookmark_manager/tree/bf1820c8e3ab276fae6e6d5be64cb2456451024c

-### Bookmark manager - Adding user accounts - Three level of data checks
+### Adding user accounts - Three level of data checks

 Right now we don't do any validations except that the passwords should match.
 However, we shouldn't be registering the user in the first place if the email is already taken.